The root master of all the Tibetan Buddhist lineage is the teaching of Buddha.

 Nyingmapa (རྙིང་མ།)

-The Meaning of the word Nyingma means the old one.
-The school of Tibetan Buddhism was found by Guru Padmasambhava with the establishment of first Tibetan monastery of Samye….
+The word Nyingma means the old one.
+Padmasambhava found the school of Tibetan Buddhism with the establishment of the first Tibetan monastery of Samye.

 Sakyapa(ས་སྐྱ་)

-The Meaning of the word Sakya means pale earth.
-The name was adopted after the unique grey landscape of Ponpori Hills in southern Tibet where the first monastery is built for the school.
-This school is founded by the…..
+The word Sakya means pale earth.
+The name was adopt after the unique grey landscape of Ponpori Hills in southern Tibet, where the first monastery was built for the school.
+This school was found by the…..

 Kagyupa (བཀའ་བརྒྱུད་)

-The meaning of the word Kagyu means oral lineage.
-The tradition of Kagyupa started in Tibet by Marpa Lotsawa and his student Milarepa.
+The word Kagyu means oral lineage.
+The tradition of Kagyupa start in Tibet by Marpa Lotsawa and his student Milarepa.
 Within the Kagyu, there are four major schools and eight minor schools.
 Kagyu is…

 Gelugpa (དགེ་ལུགས་པ་་)

-The meaning of word Gelugpa means the way of Virtue. it is also known as the yellow hat sect.
-This school is found by Tsongkapa, base on the tradition and teaching of Kadampa tradition.
-This tradition currently has the most followers…
+The word Gelugpa means the way of Virtue.
+It is also known as the yellow hat sect.
+This school was founded by Tsongkhapa based on the traditions and teachings of the Kadampa tradition, which currently has the most followers.

 Other Aspect of Buddhism